over there is Diane Caney's creative, professional and academic identity.

 Diane's primary individual creative works consist of differing forms of hypertext.
 Some are simply texts published online (rather than in printed form); and others are explorations in new media (combining animation, images and written text).
 All Diane's creative works traverse the boundaries of poetry, theory and story-telling.
-This site also acts as an e-studio where many of Caney's works are in process.
+This site also acts as an e-studio where many of Caney's works are in progess.

 in the arena of digital media.
 Several of their works